GenericConfluent/GenericConfluent.github.io/content/blog/old-nn-review.md

 +++
 date = '2025-03-23T20:38:46-06:00'
 title = 'Old Nn Review'
+draft = true
 +++

 # Context

 When I was just learning how to program I tried doing alot of things that were far outside the reach of my ability.
 Which resulted in me spending alot of time in StackOverflow threads and watching tutorial videos on YouTube.

 On that note six years ago I tried writing and training a convolutional neural network in C++ from scratch to learn XOR following along roughly with [some